learn-co-curriculum/dsc-obtaining-your-data/README.md

 # Obtaining Your Data

 ## Introduction
-In this lesson, you'll synthesize many of your data loading skills you learned to date in order to merge multiple datasets from various sources.
+In this lesson, you'll synthesize many of your data loading skills you learned to date in order to merge multiple datasets from various sources as part of an ETL process.

 ## Objectives
 You will be able to:
-* Understand the ETL process and the steps it consists of
+* Describe the ETL process and the steps it consists of
-* Understand the challenges of working with data from multiple sources
+* Perform an ETL process with multiple tables and create a single dataset

 ## Loading SQL DB to DataFrames
+Recall, that ETL refers to the **E**xtract, **T**ransform, **L**oad procedure for obtaining data that you can work with.
+Here, you'll reinforce your ETL skills by creating a single dataset from multiple data tables.

 <img src="Database-Schema.png">

+Start extracting data with the code cells below!

 ```python